Houston, Texas Estate Planning Attorney

-Planning Today for Tomorrow
+McCreary Law Office — Planning Today for Tomorrow

 No matter where you are in your life, you need an estate plan.
 Your plan addresses not only how to distribute your estate — your home, your car, your retirement accounts, your checking account, your personal possessions — after you die, but your estate plan also provides instructions if you become disabled.
 Your plan provides information about care for your minor children, and it can help provide for others in your family, such as elderly parents.
 A well-thought-out estate plan can also help avoid delays and expenses related to managing your affairs after death or disability, something that is especially important when others rely on you financially.

-I believe in a personal approach to law practice, focusing on relationships and service to provide the best estate planning and elder law solutions for my clients.
-With a sincere desire to earn and maintain confidence of clients, I will listen to your needs while providing you the professional guidance to work to help you achieve your goals.
+I believe in a personal approach to law practice, focusing on relationships and service to provide the best estate planning solutions for my clients.
+With a sincere desire to earn and maintain confidence of clients, I will listen to your needs while providing you the professional guidance aimed to help you achieve your goals.
 Together, we will build your personalized plan to provide peace of mind not only for you but also for your loved ones.